-Join Jan Kabili for an in-depth discussion in this video Importing photos from a camera part 2, part of Learning Lightroom 6 and Lightroom CC.
+Join Jan Kabili for an in-depth discussion in this video Importing photos from a camera part 2, part of Learning Lightroom 6 and Lightroom Classic CC 2015.

 - In the last movie, I started showing you how to import photos from a camera's memory card into Lightroom.
 Here in Lightroom's import dialogue, I covered choosing the import method and setting the destination for the photos that Lightroom is going to copy from your memory card into your computer or onto a drive.
 In this case, I'm importing just these four photos that I shot on the same day and importing them to this custom subfolder that I created in the last movie.
 In this movie, I'll go over some other options to be aware of when you're importing photos from a camera's memory card.